 Italian and European Caravaggesque painting is widely represented in the last room of the museum, with absolute masterpieces by Orazio Gentileschi and Michelangelo Cerquozzi and with a large collection that ranges from Borgianni to Baglione, to Cavarozzi and Mattia Preti, as well as to all the trends of the European Caravaggism, such as the French one, expressed by Regnier, Tournier and Valentin de Boulogne, or the Nordic one of Van Laer and Van Somer.

-A collection of archaeological works, arranged to the ancient on seventeenth-century wooden stools or on extraordinary carved and gold baroque wall tables, completes the collection.
+A collection of archaeological works, arranged in the antique style on 17th century stools in decorated wood or on extraordinary carved and gilded Baroque wall tables, completes the collection.

-At the end of the first floor museum route, we visit the secret garden, which preserves the most spectacular Baroque artifice in Rome, the illusionistic colonnata (or perspective) realized in 1653 by Francesco Borromini for the Cardinal Bernardino Sword.
+At the end of the museum itinerary on the first floor, we visit the Secret Garden, which preserves the most spectacular Baroque artifice in Rome, the illusionistic Colonnade (or Perspective) created in 1653 by Francesco Borromini for Cardinal Bernardino Spada.